-Q. Next year, I start college and I’m trying to decide whether I would be better off enrolling in the plan my college offers, buying my own insurance in the exchange (where I may get a subsidy) or hitching a ride on my mother’s plan.
+Q. I’ll be starting college soon and I’m trying to decide whether I would be better off enrolling in the plan my college offers, buying my own insurance in the exchange (where I may get a subsidy) or remaining on my mother’s plan.

 A. You will have to compare benefits and costs, as there’s no one-size-fits-all answer in this circumstance.
 Here are a few things to keep in mind: